 Costume Designers

+Here is how this works in practice.
 A costume designer creates the clothing and accessories worn by cast members, using wardrobe to communicate character, era, social status, and narrative arc.
-In Brazil, costume designers draw on an extraordinary palette of influences — from the elaborate beadwork and featherwork of carnival traditions and Afro-Brazilian heritage to Sao Paulo Fashion Week's contemporary design scene and Indigenous textile artistry.
+In Brazil, costume designers draw on an extraordinary palette of influences — from the elaborate beadwork and featherwork of carnival traditions and Afro-Brazilian heritage to Sao Paulo Fashion Week's modern design scene and Indigenous textile artistry.

-We connect you with Brazilian costume designers who bring both artistic vision and practical production expertise to every project.
-Our network includes professionals with access to Sao Paulo's fashion district, Rio de Janeiro's carnival ateliers, Salvador's Afro-Brazilian craft communities, and costume resources across Globo's vast production ecosystem.
+Here is the short of it.
+We connect you with Brazilian costume designers who bring both artistic vision and practical production expertise to each project.
+Our network has pros with access to Sao Paulo's fashion district, Rio de Janeiro's carnival ateliers, Salvador's Afro-Brazilian craft communities, and costume resources across Globo's vast production ecosystem.

 ACT 01